georgegian2018/remote-jobs/README.md

 You said:
-as far as I know there is an organization who give them training courses , support and telling them what the benefits are ChatGPT said:
+as far as I know there is an organization who give them training courses , support and telling them what the benefits are

+ChatGPT said:
 Yes — there are indeed organisations in the Netherlands that specifically support migrants and non-Dutch citizens who want to start a business (including becoming a ZZP’er) by offering training, coaching, networking, and practical guidance on entrepreneurship.
 Here are some of the most relevant ones:

-🧑‍💼 Organisations that Give Training, Support & Guidance
+### 🧑‍💼 Organisations that Give Training, Support & Guidance
-1. Itzinya – Startup Academy & Migrant Entrepreneur Training
+**1. Itzinya – Startup Academy & Migrant Entrepreneur Training**
 Itzinya runs a Startup Academy, a structured training program for migrant entrepreneurs in the Netherlands.
 This course helps you:

-Develop and test your business idea
+- Develop and test your business idea

-Learn about lean startup methodology and how to create a business model
+- Learn about lean startup methodology and how to create a business model

-Understand practical aspects like legal structure, bookkeeping, and starting steps
+- Understand practical aspects like legal structure, bookkeeping, and starting steps

-Get individual coaching and networking opportunities Itzinya operates in cities including Amersfoort, Amsterdam, and Rotterdam, and offers modules in both Dutch and English if there is enough demand.
+- Get individual coaching and networking opportunities.
+Itzinya operates in cities including Amersfoort, Amsterdam, and Rotterdam, and offers modules in both Dutch and English if there is enough demand.

-2. Qredits – Ondernemersschool voor Statushouders
+**2. Qredits – Ondernemersschool voor Statushouders**
 Ondernemersschool voor Statushouders (Qredits)
 This is a training school specifically for status holders (e.g., refugees and migrants) who want to start their own business in the Netherlands.
 The program teaches: